home-assistant/companion.home-assistant/docs/core/actions.md

 ## Home Screen Quick Actions

-[Home Screen Quick Actions](https://support.apple.com/guide/iphone/keep-apps-handy-iph414564dba/ios#iph1ffcbd691) provides a convenient shortcut to your actions and is accessed by press and holding the Home Assistant companion app icon on your home screen.
+[Home Screen Quick Actions](https://support.apple.com/guide/iphone/keep-apps-handy-iph414564dba/ios#iph1ffcbd691) provides a convenient shortcut to your actions.
+To access it, press and hold the Home Assistant companion app icon on your home screen.

 ## Today View Widget (Deprecated in 2024.7, use home-screen widgets instead)